-UFS-QQ Risk & Vulnerability Science Centre / Afromontane Research Unit
+UFS-QQ Risk and Vulnerability Science Centre / Afromontane Research Unit

-Towards Water Security for Phuthaditjhaba & greater Maloti-a-Phofung Local Municipality (Free State, South Africa): Monitoring High-elevation Wetland Health using Bio-acoustics & Diversity Indices
+Towards Water Security for Phuthaditjhaba and the Greater Maloti-a-Phofung Local Municipality (Free State, South Africa): Monitoring High-elevation Wetland Health using Bio-acoustics and Diversity Indices

-The Afromontane Research Unit (ARU) is a Strategic Research Hub in the University of the Free State (UFS), and is the flagship research group of the Qwaqwa Campus (UFS-QQ).
-The vision of the ARU is to become 'A Continental Leader in African Mountain Research, with an immediate focus on the sustainable development of the Maloti-Drakensberg'.
+The Afromontane Research Unit (ARU) is a strategic research hub at the University of the Free State (UFS), and the flagship research group of the Qwaqwa Campus (UFS-QQ).
+The vision of the ARU is to become 'a continental leader in African mountain research, with an immediate focus on the sustainable development of the Maloti-Drakensberg'.

-Freshwater is a critical resource for all life, but Global Change is already severely disrupting existing freshwater supplies.
-Human-driven landscape degradation, coupled with more frequent and intense weather events from climate change, are affecting the hydrology and physico-chemical characteristics of Strategic Water Source Areas in southern Africa.
-One of the indicators of these disturbances is local and regional extinction of key freshwater biodiversity in Strategic Water Source areas.
-As the physical maintenance of water production infrastructure is supported by diverse functional communities, reduced aquatic biodiversity further exacerbates the threats posed by Global Change.
-Traditional assessments of water quality and habitat health require intensive fieldwork and expert knowledge, making consistent monitoring challenging.
-At the same time, scientists emphasize the need for better monitoring of our watersheds, particularly in the highlands where much freshwater originates.
+Fresh water is a critical resource for all life, but global change is already severely disrupting existing freshwater supplies.
+Human-driven landscape degradation, coupled with more frequent and intense weather events due to climate change, are affecting the hydrology and physico-chemical characteristics of strategic water source areas in Southern Africa.
+One of the indicators of these disturbances is the local and regional extinction of key freshwater biodiversity in strategic water source areas.
+As the physical maintenance of water-production ecological infrastructure is supported by diverse functional communities, reduced aquatic biodiversity further exacerbates the threats posed by global change.
+Traditional assessments of water quality and habitat health require intensive fieldwork and expert knowledge, making for consistent monitoring.
+At the same time, scientists emphasise the need for better monitoring of our watersheds, particularly in the highlands where much freshwater originates, and in isolated, vulnerable habitats, such as islands.

-Through its Risk & Vulnerability Science Centre (RVSC), the ARU seeks to develop an Acoustic Wetland Health Index using passive bio-acoustic monitoring to monitor the quality of high-elevation wetlands in Maloti-a-Phofung Local Municipality (Free State Province).
-As the acoustic landscape of montane / high-elevation wetlands remain poorly documented and understood, this research will yield highly original biological data, while also creating a novel monitoring paradigm that has the potential to improve the conservation and management of our Strategic Water Source Areas.
+Through its Risk and Vulnerability Science Centre (RVSC), the ARU seeks to develop an acoustic water quality index using passive bio-acoustic monitoring to assess the quality of high-elevation wetlands in the Maloti-a-Phofung Local Municipality (Free State Province).
+As the acoustic landscape of montane / high-elevation wetlands remain poorly documented and understood, this research will yield highly original biological data, while also creating a novel monitoring paradigm that has the potential to improve the resilience and management of our strategic water source areas.

-This project is part of a collaboration with BirdLife South Africa (Dr Kyle Lloyd - Rockjumper Fellow of White-winged Flufftail Conservation), the Okinawa Institute of Science and Technology (Dr Nicholas Friedman - OIST, Japan), and the National University of Lesotho (Dr Peter Chatanga).
+This project is part of a collaboration with BirdLife South Africa (Dr Kyle Lloyd - Rockjumper Fellow of White-winged Flufftail Conservation), the Leibniz Institute for the Analysis of Biodiversity Change (Dr Nicholas Friedman - Curator of Ornithology), and the National University of Lesotho (Dr Peter Chatanga - Senior Lecturer and Head of the Department of Biology and Biotechnology).

-The ARU is seeking a self-led, physically fit, Post-Doctoral Fellow to coordinate the High-elevation Wetlands Bio-acoustics programme, through:
+The ARU is seeking a self-led, physically fit, postdoctoral fellow to coordinate the High-elevation Wetlands Bio-acoustics programme, by

-- Managing existing field-sites and expanding to new suitable sites in Maloti-a-Phofung Local Municipality. - Being the primary actor between the four Partners. - Develop the Acoustic Diversity Index that can inform an Acoustic Wetland Health Index. - Supervise post-graduate students. - Contribute to funding proposal applications.
+- managing existing field sites and expanding to new suitable sites in Maloti-a-Phofung Local Municipality; - being the primary actor between the four partners; - developing an acoustic water quality index; - supervising postgraduate students; and - contributing to funding proposal applications.

-In addition to the above, the Fellow will also have the opportunity to be exposed to and contribute to the wide range of world-class mountain-related activities being driven by the ARU.
+In addition to the above, the fellow will also have the opportunity to be exposed to and contribute to the wide range of world-class mountain-related activities being driven by the ARU.